Support Us

 All star cast of DMC2015 Seminar

-Post-seminar saw the part of the evening that all the bands and musicians in the audience (featuring a who’s who of the D&G music scene) were most excited and downright petrified about – the A&R Listening Lounge, in which their music would be played and reviewed before an audience of roughly 60 people.
-All acts of bravery should be commended.
+The post-seminar portion of the evening was the moment all the bands and musicians in the audience (featuring a who’s who of the D&G music scene) were most excited—and downright petrified—about: the A&R Listening Lounge, where their music was played and reviewed before an audience of roughly 60 people.
+All acts of bravery were commendable.
 These particular acts received warm appreciation from both the audience and the industry experts.
-It could have been terrible but, in fact, it was a topper of an ending to a blinding evening and smile-inducing day.
+It could have gone terribly, but in fact, it was the topper to a dazzling evening and a smile-inducing day.

 Packed house during the A&R Listening Lounge